JoeLumbley/File-Explorer/README.md

 # `NavigateTo`

-The `NavigateTo` method in VB.NET, which is responsible for navigating to a specified folder path.
+The `NavigateTo` method is responsible for navigating to a specified folder path.